nicholustintzaw/hfc_returnfiles_check/README.md

 ## Purpose
 ### perform quick check on the hfc outputs follow-up check files ruturn from the field teams

-checking perform the following sheets from hfc outputs files and bc check result files
+/*checking perform the following sheets from hfc outputs files and bc check result files
 1. hfc outputs - outliers
 2. hfc outputs - constraints
 3. hfc outputs - other specify